Expanded Function Dental Auxiliary (EFDA) Certificate Program

 Acceptance into the program is limited and competitive due to high demand, program difficulty, and other specialized needs.
 There is no limit to amount of times applicants may apply.
-Application for this program is currently closed; keep an eye out for admission information for the 2020 summer semester.
+Application for this program is currently closed; keep an eye out for updated admission information and process for the 2020 summer semester.
 Please note: all application requirements must be uploaded by this date in order to be considered for the program, no exceptions.

 - Eligible candidate as defined above

 - Completed Tooth Morphology for the EFDA course